-It is important to understand why the musical principles and playing techniques we have been discussing work.
-Armed with knowledge of the "why's" and practicing in a musical context will give you the lead guitar confidence to solo over any progression, song, or jam, so take the time to learn the whys - it's a critical step.
+It's important to understand why the following principles and techniques work.
+Armed with this knowledge and practicing in a musical context will give you the lead guitar confidence to solo over any progression, song, or jam.
+So take the time to learn the whys - it's a critical step.